 Fancy hiking some of the Inca Trail without interrupting your tour?
 We can organize for you to walk the mini Inca Trail on this day and still have a guided tour of the ruins and stay with the group in the evening.
 Please ask us for more details.

 Overnight: Aguas Calientes | Breakfast, Dinner

 Machu Picchu - Cusco.
 Before we board the train back to Cusco there is the opportunity to return to the ruins to watch the sun rise from the mountain tops and explore one of the several hiking trails: follow the steep path up to Huayna Picchu, the conical peak that rises behind the ruins or trek to the vertiginous Inca Bridge, carved into a cliff face (please inquire with the office, as spaces are limited and it's necessary to pre-book).
 In the afternoon we return to Cusco by rail and road, where we have the evening at leisure.

 Cusco - Lima.
 We take a short flight to the capital Lima today and transfer to our hotel in the middle-class suburb of Miraflores.
 The rest of the day is free to independently explore the city.

-The City of Kings was once the capital of Spanish America, and the remnants of its glorious past can still be seen in the faded grandeur of the colonial churches and splendid, traditional wooden balconies in the city centre.
+The City of Kings was once the capital of Spanish America, and the remnants of its glorious past can still be seen in the faded grandeur of the colonial churches and splendid, traditional wooden balconies in the city center.
 Take a cab to the Plaza de Armas or walk the streets surrounding the Jiron de la Union for great examples of Spanish-colonial architecture.
-Away from the busy centre, there are some superb traditional restaurants as well as archaeological museums filled to the rafters with pre-Columbian treasures.
+Away from the busy center, there are some superb traditional restaurants as well as archaeological museums filled to the rafters with pre-Columbian treasures.